BenGorUser/UserBundle/docs/commands.md

 }
 ```

-Once the command and the subscribers are implemented you need to create a service and tag it to let the command bus know
+Once the command and the handler are implemented you need to create a service and tag it to let the command bus know
 you want to add a new handlers.
 To do it add the following to your `services.yml`

 ```php